 Despite the cost, you can still get your dream apartment at the best price possible.
 At Brixbid, we help you negotiate the rent and take the hassle out of finding a fair price for your dream apartment.

-So, if you’re looking for an affordable apartment in Chicago, Brixbid has a list of apartments you can choose from.
+So, if you’re looking for an affordable apartment, Brixbid has a list of apartments you can choose from.
 What’s more, you can find a place, submit an offer, negotiate the price, and sign a lease all on one platform.